CSCfi/gpg-key-ring-refresher/docs/Configuration.md

 0x1111222233334444
 5555666677778888
 ```
-Revoked and expired keys are filtered out dynamically before the refreshals
+Revoked and expired keys are filtered out dynamically before the refresh
-begin.
+attempts begin.

 ### 1.4.
 Section `][] and_logging_to_a_file_would_be_handy ]][`

 This section defines the Log::Log4perl initialization parameters.
 All